 However, the private equity publication also states that private equity deals will increase significantly in Southeast Asia as well.
-The majority of activity in this sector is expected to be in acquisitions, raising of new capital, and improving portfolio companies’ performance.
+Experts predict that the sector will mainly focus on acquisitions, raising new capital, and improving portfolio companies’ performance.

-Those who are experienced in the private equity industry are saying that in 2013 sector specialization will be of even more important than before.
-The sectors that are expected to attract the most investment will continue to be energy, mining, utilities, and consumer sectors, just as they were in 2012.
+Experienced individuals in the private equity industry are saying that sector specialization will be even more important than before in 2013.
+Investors are expected to continue focusing on the energy, mining, utilities, and consumer sectors.
+Which were the most attractive for investment in 2012.
 However, these sectors will be much more active than they were just one year ago.

 Regulatory environment key

-Interestingly, in a survey conducted by Ernst & Young, the majority of respondents mentioned that one of the major factors concerning deal flow in the private equity industry in Asia will be the regulatory environment.
-Countries of particular concern will be Mainland China and India, and some of the smaller economies in Southeast Asia may cause concern as well.
+Interestingly, in a survey conducted by Ernst & Young.
+The majority of respondents mentioned that one of the major factors concerning deal flow in the private equity industry in Asia will be the regulatory environment.
+Countries of particular concern will be Mainland China and India.
+Some of the smaller economies in Southeast Asia may cause concern as well.
 Australasia may also see some changes in the regulatory framework in 2013.